oscarllopis/starter-hugo-research-group/content/home/slider.md

 ---
 widget: slider
 headless: true  # This file represents a page section.
+# Order that this section appears on the page.
+weight: 80

 # ...
 Put Your Section Options Here (section position etc.) ...